Hidden AGN Presents New Avenues in Exploring the Origin of Primordial Black Holes

 Big AGN

-The Atacama Large Millimeter Array (ALMA) continues to identify notable targets as a team of researchers present their discovery of a curious target.
+The Atacama Large Millimeter Array (ALMA) continues to identify notable targets as a team of researchers present their discovery of a rather curious one.
 This pertains to the identification of a candidate galaxy with an active galactic nucleus (AGN).
 COS - 87259 is located at an unusually high redshift of Z ≈ 6.853, equivalent to observing what the galaxy appeared like ~13 billion years ago, during the era of recombination.
 One reason this sighting is particularly exciting is due to the scarcity of active galaxies at this point in time.
 Presently, it is estimated that these exist with an abundance of ~0.001 per square degree of sky.

 The study, led by Ryan Endsley, utilises data from the ALMA 1.5 deg2 COSMOS field, a survey of a relatively narrow region of the sky.
 There, they managed to find that COS – 87259 was potentially housing an AGN, although present circumstances led to it being hidden.
 This marks the first ever discovery of such a black hole and opens new possibilities for further detections in the future.